 Depending on how much experience you have in flight simulators, you will either want to turn assisted yoke piloting on or off.
 This is basically steering assistance, making your controls less sensitive.
 As an incredibly inexperienced player it helped a lot when it came to maintaining an angle of attack for increasing altitude.
 Without it my movements were too jerky to reliably do so.

-That said, if you are experienced yoke assistance is basically equivalent to playing Mario Kart with steering assist on and anyone can tell you that it can severely limit your success.
+That said, if you are experienced yoke assistance is basically equivalent to playing Mario Kart with steering assist on and anyone can tell you that it can severely limit your progress.

 You Can Change the Simulation Rate

 If real time flight isn’t your thing, we don’t blame you.
 Short flights are easily doable in one sitting, but what if you want to fly over the Pacific Ocean without jumping ahead.
-For that you can increase the simulation rate of the game This essentially speeds up everything that happens in the game, making your flights go by much faster.
+For that you can increase the simulation rate of the game.
+This essentially speeds up everything that happens in the game, making your flights go by much faster.
 The default button on keyboard to do this is “R” which you combine with the “+” or “-” buttons to either increase or decrease the sim rate.
+We recommend downloading SimRate Bandit so you can see what your simulation rate is.
+The game doesn’t display this information otherwise, leaving you guessing at the current rate.